 - For each function, identify 1 input that could cause it to misbehave.

-This produces the persona behaviorally without relying on adjectives.
+This produces the persona behaviorally, without leaning on adjectives.

-Step 6: Move stable roles to system prompt
+Step 6: Move stable roles to the system prompt

 How to confirm the fix

-- The behavior you wanted comes from rules, not the role.
+- The behavior you wanted comes from rules, not from the role.

-- A/B test: with vs without role produces noticeably different outputs in the direction you want.
+- A/B test: with vs without the role produces a noticeable difference in the direction you want, or the role is gone.

-- Output depth and quality match your goal regardless of role wording.
+- Output depth and quality match your goal regardless of the role wording.

-- You can describe the role’s contribution in one sentence (and that sentence is true).
+- You can describe the role’s contribution in one true sentence.

 If it still fails

-- Your prompt may be missing rules — adding them often unlocks the “expertise” you thought the role would provide.
+- Your prompt is probably missing rules.
+Adding them often supplies the “expertise” you expected the role to provide.

-- The task may require capability the model lacks — no role unlocks new capability.
+- The task may need a capability the model lacks.
+No role unlocks new capability.

-- Try a more capable model — role does not substitute for capability gaps.
+- Try a more capable model (for example, a Thinking/reasoning mode, or stepping from Sonnet 4.6 to Opus 4.7).
+A role does not substitute for a capability gap.

-- For high-expertise domains, retrieve relevant documentation and inject it as context.
+- For high-expertise domains, retrieve the relevant documentation and inject it as context.

 Prevention

-- Default: keep role to 1 sentence.
-Invest the rest in rules, schemas, examples.
+- Default to a one-sentence role.
+Invest the rest in rules, schemas, and examples.

-- Save dedicated personas (system prompts, projects) for repeated workflows, not one-offs.
+- Reserve dedicated personas (system prompts, projects) for repeated workflows, not one-offs.

-- Watch for role inflation — adding adjectives is rarely a fix.
+- Watch for role inflation.
+Adding adjectives is rarely the fix.

 - A/B test every elaborate role you write; most should be trimmed.